jonatansanchezmartin/BeePersonalCRM/README.md

 ## 🚀 Features

-- 🧑‍🦱 Add and manage their contacts in one place.
+- 🧑‍🦱 Add and manage contacts in one place.

 - 🔔 Create reminders to keep in touch and remember birthdays.